IvanFan/skilltree/stack/224-basic-calculator.md

                     last_number = stack.pop() + last_number
                 front_bucket = stack.pop()
                 char = last_number

         last_number = stack.pop()
         while len(stack) != 0 and self.is_digit(stack[-1]):
             last_number = stack.pop() + last_number
         return int(last_number)
 ```

+The idea of this question is clean.

+Saved values in to the stack and do the calculation under certain condition.

+It doesn't have \* and /  so it's actually eaay.

+The only issue is : one number can hold multiple chars